barichd/brailleorch/borframework.md

 Selecting parts
 This function is copied from notation and sequencing softwares like Sibelius and Sonar.
 You can use ctrl+comma to select parts you want to delete, rename and move globally.
 For example, selecting parts 1 (piccolo) and 3 (oboes) and then select measure 5-12, then choose [Part management](#2-4), renaming the prefixes will ask you whether to rename them globally or just for selected measures.
 This will also ease modification for temporary divisi or instrument changes for multiple parts.

+Selecting music
+Common selection may be done usinh shift plus arrows.
+Ctrl+shift+left/right will select bar(s).
+We can learn more selection functions by reading the Sibelius' reference manual.

 Context menu for marking items
 Besides common edit context items, here are some special ones: